-When it comes to DAW music production, a computer monitor is an important piece of hardware as it’s something you’ll be staring at for long duration during a production session.
+When it comes to DAW music production, a computer monitor is an important piece of hardware as it’s something you’ll be staring at for long durations during a production session.

 What’s even more important, having the right computer monitor setup will create the right workflow and you’ll be able to work through your DAW as quickly as possible.